 For the task at hand, we’ll be using Dompdf – a CSS2.1 compliant HTML layout and rendering engine written in PHP.
 It is a style-driven renderer – it will download and read external stylesheets, inline style tags, and the style attributes of individual HTML elements.
 It also supports most presentational HTML attributes.

 - Download the latest stable version of Dompdf, additionally you can also download the detailed documentation if needed.
-You can get them from here.

 - Untar/unzip the source package in a directory accessible by your webserver; for example: “wwwdompdf”